tibyishaka/Summative_Assignment/README.md

 # Secure Password Generator

 A simple, browser-based application that generates a secure 12-character password based on user inputs.
 The application ensures that each generated password contains at least two uppercase letters, two symbols, and two distinct numbers.
-It also verifies the password against the Have I Been Pwned (HIBP) API to ensure it hasn’t been compromised in any known data breaches.
+It also verifies the password against the Have I Been Pwned (HIBP) API to ensure it hasn’t been compromised in any known data breaches, hence providing the user with a secure password .

 ## Table of Contents